panosp20132-cmyk/Project-Genesis/README.md

 ## Repository Structure

-`docs/` is the single source of truth and contains the project's vision, research, decisions, roadmap, product, and design documentation. `assets/` is reserved for project assets, `prompts/` is reserved for prompt materials, and `.github/` is reserved for repository-related GitHub files.
+`docs/` is the single source of truth and contains the project's vision, research, decisions, roadmap, product, and design documentation.

+`assets/` is reserved for project assets.

+`prompts/` is reserved for prompt materials.

+`.github/` is reserved for repository-related GitHub files.

 ## Principles